algosup/2024-2025-project-1-fpga-team-4/Documents/TechnicalSpecifications.md

   - **Logic elements**: LUTs and Flip-Flops usage is estimated to be 40-60% of the FPGA's resources.
 Developers must ensure the implementation remains within these limits to avoid resource overflows.

 - **Game state management**:
-  - **Score display**: The 7-segment display can only show numerical scores up to 990 (maximum score of Level 10).
+  - **Score display**: The 7-segment display can only show numerical scores up to 8.
 Non-numerical indicators like "GG" are limited to simple letters.

 - **Performance considerations**:
   - **Frame rate**: The game operates at a fixed refresh rate of 60 Hz.
 Frame rate drops may occur if resource utilization approaches the FPGA's limits.